trungnguyen0503/stm32-compass/README.md

 The status LEDs use TIM2 peripheral for timing.

 Updating button states, reading sensors and writing to screen is done synchronously in the main loop.

+The sensor output values are calibrated while running.
+The calibration variables change when the maximum or minimum x, y, z output of sensors change.